 - Jesus dies on the cross (John 19:25): Mary and John are bonded by the words of Jesus.
 The Church is born at this moment from suffering and relationship.

 - Mary receives the body of Jesus in her arms (Matthew 27:57-59): Mary receives her inconsolable suffering, the body of her son.

 - The body of Jesus is placed in the tomb (John 19:40-42): Mary and Jesus’ disciples stand together in their loss.

 The Holy Cross motto: “Ave Crux, Spes Unica” — “Hail the Cross, Our Only Hope” — reflects the idea of seeing ourselves standing at the foot of the cross alongside Our Sorrowful Mother.

-The Feast of Our Lady of Sorrows is September 15, the biggest feast day for Congregation of Holy Cross priests, brothers and sisters throughout the world.
+The Feast of Our Lady of Sorrows is September 15, the biggest feast day for the Congregation of Holy Cross priests, brothers, and sisters throughout the world.
 Each community honors the feast day differently, but members usually come together as a larger community for prayer and celebration.